 After he leaves the police force, Dae-ho establishes himself as the sheriff of his town.
 He then investigates Jong-jin, a businessman, because of his alleged ties to drugs.

-Sun-hwa is a location manager in Busan who finds shooting spots for films.
-She’s always loved her work and her city.
+Sun-hwa is a location manager in Busan who scouts locations for film shoots.
+She's always loved her work and her city.
 One day, she joins a new project out of the blue.
-But as soon as she walks into the door, she recognizes the director at once.
-It’s Do-young, her ex-boyfriend who left her and went to Seoul to fulfill his dream.
+But as soon as she walks through the door, she recognizes the director immediately.
+It's Do-young, her ex-boyfriend who left her and went to Seoul to fulfill his dream.
 They were lovers in the past but now Sun-hwa has to face him as a business partner.
-To make things worse, all he says is ‘NO’.
+To make things worse, all he says is "NO!"

 A gangster is chosen to become a shaman.
 How can he balance his totally opposite life, between beating people and helping people.
 Then, his boss coincidentally hates shaman.